The NaNoWriMo Alternative: How To Create a Writing Habit This November Without Burning Out

 Today, participants can track their own progress on the NaNoWriMo website.

-Craving a more balanced, feminine, and wild approach to writing.
+Craving a more balanced, feminine, and sustainable approach to writing.

-Learning about the moon and menstrual cycles several years ago was an aha moment.
+Learning about the moon and menstrual cycles several years ago was an aha moment for me.
 A woman’s energy isn’t the same every day, just like the moon.

 The masculine hormones are the same every day (barring any health issues).
 The masculine is the sun — showing up with the same energy at the same times of day every 24-hour cycle.

-Our energy is different at every stage of the menstrual cycle, which is why, if you're a menstruating female and you’ve participated (or attempted to) in a NaNoWriMo challenge, you might have found the words flowed some days and others, you were too tired to lift a pen.
+Our energy is different at every stage of the menstrual cycle, which is why, if you're a menstruating female and you’ve participated (or attempted to) in a NaNoWriMo or Camp NaNoWriMo challenge, you might have found the words flowed some days and others, you were too tired to lift a pen.
 Or, maybe you noticed you had too much energy to sit your butt down and write, or you were simply unsure about what to say and feeling the need to go inward.
+Then you felt guilty for not showing up and writing.

-Whatever you were feeling each day at the page, it’s normal and okay to feel different each day.
+Whatever you were feeling each day at the page, it’s normal to feel different each day.
 When we show up to the page and every day is different than the day before, it’s easy to judge ourselves.
-We wish we could be that fast and flowy writer every day when really, that’s just not how we’re built.
+We wish we could be that fast and flowy writer every day when, really, that’s just not how we’re built.

 • Choose your own word count goal.